 Complexity Analysis

-In the C++ programming language, the time complexity of the stack top function is constant complexity O(1).
-The top function only retrieves the value of the top element and does not take any extra time or space.
+In C++, the time complexity of accessing the top element in a stack using the top function is constant, denoted as O(1).
+This function simply retrieves the value of the element at the top of the stack without any additional time or space overhead.

 Use cases of the Stack top Function